 Best snorkeling At White Island/ Bay of Plenty:

-Besides bay of islands snorkeling, another island famous for the best snorkeling in New Zealand is White Island which is the only live volcano.
+Besides Bay of Islands snorkeling, there is another option to experience one of the best snorkeling in New Zealand.
+It’s called White Island which is the only volcano.
 It is located 48kms from the eastern coast of North Island in Bay of Plenty.
 The best snorkeling in New Zealand and dive location at Bay of Plenty includes:

 by Wayne Charles Olsen, Manager & Chef @tekohalodge.com